 Radar has found many other uses, some of which exploit the Doppler effect.
 An example of the Doppler effect can be demonstrated by an approaching ambulance: As it nears, the sound of the siren seems to rise in pitch, until it wails by.
 Then, as it recedes into the distance, the siren seems to lower in pitch.

-Common applications of this principle include simple motion detectors, radar guns for speed-limit enforcement, radar altimeters and weather radar that can track the three dimensional motion of water droplets in the atmosphere.
+Common applications of this principle include simple motion detectors, radar guns for speed-limit enforcement, radar altimeters and weather radar that can track the 3D motion of water droplets in the atmosphere.
 These applications are called active sensing, because microwaves are transmitted, and the reflected signals are received and analyzed.
 In passive sensing, natural sources of microwaves are observed and analyzed.
 Many of these observations are conducted by satellites looking either back at the Earth or out into space.

 Microwave heat sources